SAP-samples/teched2022-DT264/exercises/ex0/README.md

 # Access SAP Build Work Zone, Standard

 > **NOTE:** The steps of this exercise was already executed for your user for the SAP TechEd 2022 Hands-on Session.
 Please continue with [Exercise 1](../ex1) as an in-person participant.
-You can refer to this exercise if you are doing the Hands-on Workshop outside of TechEd 2022.
+You can refer to this exercise if you are doing the Hands-on Workshop outside of SAP TechEd 2022.

 ## Prerequisites: